mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 13 October 2025

-- The average temperature today is 11.47˚C,
+- The average temperature today is 10.55˚C,
-- With highs of 11.47˚C and lows of 11.47˚C,
+- With highs of 11.66˚C and lows of 9.82˚C,
-- It may feel like 11.13˚C with broken clouds
+- It may feel like 10.09˚C with overcast clouds
-- The wind speed is 1.96m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1030hPa and humidity is 94%
+- The pressure is 1030hPa and humidity is 93%
 - The sun will rise at 06:29 and set at 17:19

 <!-- weather_marker ends -->